Roxie Van Aller, MACP, RCC

 Bonnie Pontalti, RSW, BSW, MSW, RPA

 Bonnie is one of those people who loves what she does.
-She has over thirty years’ experience working with individuals, groups, and families.
-Bonnie has worked in many capacities, including residential camping, adventure pursuits, employment services, counselling, and child and youth services.
-Most recently Bonnie’s focus has been with intimate partner violence and with those in palliative care.
+She has over thirty years of experience working with individuals, groups, and families and has worked in many capacities, including residential camping, adventure pursuits, employment services, counselling, and child and youth services.
+Bonnie’s most recent focus has been on intimate partner violence and with those in palliative care

-Cognitive Behavioural Therapy, Somatic Experiencing, Emotionally Focused Therapy, Dignity Therapy, and Grief Recovery are a few of her specialties.
+Today Bonnie’s work is informed by interpersonal neurobiology, attachment and systems theories.
+Cognitive Behavioral Therapy, Somatic Experiencing, Emotionally Focused Therapy, Internal Family Systems Therapy, and Grief Recovery are a few of her specialities.

-Bonnie’s main desire in life is to support others to find joy and ease in all conditions of life.
-She believes a strong community begins with compassion and ends with a collective effort to heal emotional wounds.
-Resulting in a sense of connection and belonging for everyone.
+Bonnie’s main desire in her work is to support others to find joy and ease in all conditions of life.
+She believes a strong community begins with compassion and ends with a collective effort to heal emotional wounds resulting in a sense of connection and belonging for everyone.
 She believes it is a great privilege to share in another person’s journey.

-Bonnie relocated to the Okanagan in the early 1990s from the Maritimes.
-She loves to call Kelowna home.
-Her greatest pleasure is her family, and she looks forward to new adventures and growing old with her life partner and best friend.
+Bonnie relocated to the Okanagan in the early 1990s from the Maritimes where she returns yearly for a fill of the east coast vibe.
+Her greatest pleasure in life is her family, and she looks forward to new adventures and growing old with her life partner and best friend.

 Kim Wardman, MACP, RCC, SEP